SkeletonDancer/SkeletonDancer/README.md

 Assuming you know how to use Git and Composer.

-**Note:** Windows users are encouraged to use the Git shell, all these examples assume you are using Unix-based Shell.
+**Note:** Windows users are encouraged to use the Git shell, all these examples assume you are using a Unix-based Shell.

 ```bash
 $ git clone https://github.com/rollerworks/SkeletonDancer.git